jurebordon/PhD_MATLAB/README.md

 # Jure Bordon PhD MATLAB code and models

 This repository contains refined MATLAB code and models from my research.
 The code is split into two chapters (two chapters of my PhD, two different publications), Chapter 6 (pub: ACM\IEEE Transactions on Computational Biology and Bioinformatics) and Chapter 7 (pub: Fundamenta Informaticae).
+If code/files are missing or if code is not clear and you want to reproduce my results, let me know.

 ## Chapter 6